 For browsing Ethereum, many people use a block explorer called Etherscan.
 As for browsing Bitcoin, Blockchain.com is a widely used block explorer.

-Searching on a block explorer is similar to how you search on a web search engine like Google, where you input data—such as the word ‘trees’ and ‘Australia’—click ‘search’ and get a page full of results.
+Searching on a block explorer is similar to searching on a web search engine like Google, where you input data—such as the word ‘trees’ and ‘Australia’—click ‘search’ and get a page full of results.
 With block explorers, the data you input can be things like the sending address, receiving address and transaction ID (TXID).

 Your TXID identifies your wallet-to-wallet transaction.
 (You may see this referred to as a ‘transaction hash’ or ‘hash’.)
 The search box is where you input information that’s specific to your transaction.
 For example, the public address to which you sent your cryptocurrency.